-I was more of a cricketer when I was younger, and my bat was custom-made.
-That is how I know that there is a market for baseball bats made on your wood lathe.
-There are fewer moving parts on this one, making it suitable for a beginner to try.
+I was a cricketer when I was younger, and my bat was custom-made.
+That is how I know a market for baseball bats made on your wood lathe.
 They are easier to make than other items on our list.
+This one has fewer moving parts, making it suitable for a beginner to try.

 Toys are a massive market, and there is bound to be something that your project can add to it.
 Fire up your lathe!
-The best approach is to try your hand on common toys.
+The best approach is to try your hand at familiar toys.
 That way, you don’t have to reinvent the wheel.
 What toys did you like as a child?
 Is there a way that you can improve them?
 How can you make premium products?

 I’ve come across blocks and puzzles that have been made on a lathe.
 Depending on how complex you choose to go, it may be a step too far for a beginner.
 Experienced woodturners will likely get a better result with seemingly less effort.
 I would encourage you to push your skills to produce incredible products.

 We have covered a lot of things to make on a wood lathe and sell.
-Which product do you think is best suited to your skills?
-Some of them have a learning curve to be mounted before you can see a profit.
-Other ideas worth considering include jewelry.
-One of the easier ones to make is bangles.
-Wooden earrings are simple objects that beginners can attempt.
+Can you make money turning wood?
+Of course, you can!
+Which product do you think is best suited for your skills?
+Some you will need to learn before you can make a profit.
+Another idea you should consider is jewelry.
+One of the easiest is to make bangles.
+Wooden earrings are simple objects that even beginners can try their hand at.